 - PhD, University of Queensland (UQ), School of Political Science and International Studies, 2008

 - Bachelor of Arts with First Class Honours (Political Science), UQ, 2002

 - Bachelor of Arts (Journalism and Government), UQ, 2000

-22 February 2012: Opinion piece in The Conversation, “Party Time: how carnaval does not paint an accurate picture of modern Brazil”.
-Republished in RMIT Blog "What you see of Carnaval is not a true picture of life in modern Brazil".
+- The Conversation, "Party Time: how carnaval does not paint an accurate picture of modern Brazil"

 - Correio do Povo, "Australian UN Researcher Visits Vila Chocolatão: the Australian accompanies the community's resettlement process"

 - Prefeitura de Porto Alegre, "UN Researcher Praises Experience of Vila Chocolatão"

 - Sul21, "Researcher linked with UN visits the new Vila Chocolatão" (fifth story from top)